webpro-nl/unbash/README.md

 ## When to use unbash?

-Use unbash when your input is Bash syntax, such as a pasted command or a complete script, and you need to inspect its structure without executing it.
-It returns a typed, source-positioned AST for commands, pipelines, redirects, assignments, compound statements, word expansions, and nested substitutions.
+Use unbash when your input is Bash syntax.
+A shell command or a complete script, and you need to inspect its structure without executing it.
+It returns a typed, source-positioned AST.

 Example use cases: